Minehut/archie/README.md

 # archie

+## summary

-A scalable system to replicate files from MinIO buckets to any S3 compatible bucket using event notifications, NATS JetStream exactly-once delivery, and KEDA autoscaling in kubernetes.
+A file archiver for Kubernetes built around our scalable archie worker, used to synchronize files from MinIO source buckets by way of MinIO's bucket event notifications, queued with NATS Jetstream durable stream, and syncing files over to any S3 compatible or google storage destination bucket.

 app features:
-* replicate bucket data with minio-go
+* replicate bucket data from minio sources
-  * copy and remove files
+  * copy and remove
+* replicate bucket data to multiple destinations
+  * minio and any aws s3 compatible
+  * google-storage
 * async healthcheck server
 * prometheus metrics server
 * nats jetstream provisioning